-- 1. Graduates shall demonstrate the knowledge and skills needed to succeed in careers within the field. - 2.
-Graduates shall demonstrate knowledge and skills needed to be successful in graduate/professional programs within the field.
+- Graduates shall demonstrate the knowledge and skills needed to succeed in careers within the field. - Graduates shall demonstrate knowledge and skills needed to be successful in graduate /professional programs within the field. - 3.
+Graduates shall complete a capstone course in the last semester of their senior year.